 • Sheep (wool): Crimped structure traps air; retains insulating properties even when damp.

-• Synthetic alternatives: Fleece and PrimaLoft offer good thermal efficiency but lack the breathability and moisture-wicking of natural furs in extreme cold.
+• Synthetic alternatives: Fleece and PrimaLoft offer good thermal efficiency but lack the breathability and moisture-wicking of natural furs in extreme cold, especially when the wearer is active and sweating.

 Camouflage in Hunting and Warfare